 Post 16 educational institutions are now assessed by five distinct measures; progress, attainment, retention, English and Maths as well as destinations.
 These new accountability headline measures aim to give a full picture of how Colleges are performing, taking account of a variety of factors.

-The latest league tables show that Cardinal Newman College is the Highest Performing Sixth Form College Nationally based on Level 3 progress according to the 2018 Department for Education League Tables.
+The latest league tables show that Cardinal Newman College is the third Highest Performing Sixth Form College Nationally based on A Level Progress according to the 2019 Department for Education.

 |A Level Progress|